Table of Contents

 Branding kits or graphic design resources

-Alternatively, you can also sell custom art or graphic design resources such as premade logos, wallpapers, backgrounds, digital portraits, etc. For example, graphic designer Clint English sells a whole bunch of graphic design resources as well as mockups to other creators.
+Alternatively, you can also sell custom art or graphic design resources such as premade logos, wallpapers, backgrounds, digital portraits, etc. For example, graphic designer Super Unknown sells a whole bunch of graphic design resources as well as mockups to other creators.

 Fonts play a serious part in web branding, which explains the growing interest.
 For freelance graphic designers, this might be the best moment to jump on the bandwagon and offer creative fonts for sale.
 Take Sellfy store iwantype that specializes in creating and selling unique Arabic and Latin fonts.

 According to research analysts, the global home decor market is steadily growing by almost 20% a year.
-So, why not use this to your advantage and start selling printable wall art or party decorations?
+So, why not use this to your advantage and start selling digital prints or party decorations?
 For example, Sellfy store Fresh Birthday Designs sells digital art prints for birthday parties, baby showers, etc.

-To sell your art online, you will need to have your own website or an eCommerce store like Sellfy.
+If you want to sell your digital art and graphics online, you will need to have your own website.

-Sellfy is an easy-to-use eCommerce platform for creators and artists looking to start an online busines.
-You can sell anything with Sellfy (not just art!)—digital downloads, subscriptions, physical goods, and even print-on-demand merchandise.
+Sellfy is an easy-to-use eCommerce platform for artists looking to start an online business.
+You can sell anything with Sellfy (not just art!): digital downloads, subscriptions, physical art, and even print-on-demand merch.

-In addition to that, Sellfy has powerful sales and marketing tools, beautiful pre-made store themes, an intuitive store customizer tool, built-in store analytics, including print-on-demand service.
+In addition, Sellfy has powerful sales and marketing tools, pre-designed store themes, and built-in analytics.

 1. Prepare your digital files

-With Sellfy, you can prepare as many as 50 files per product—you don’t have to upload each product one by one.
+With Sellfy, you can prepare as many as 50 files per digital asset—you don’t have to upload each product one by one.
 Or, if you’d prefer to offer your product as single or multiple folders, you can create compressed .zip or .rar folders.

 Sellfy also supports all static file formats, and your file size can be up to 10 GB per product.
 Plus, we have unlimited bandwidth and storage!